SystemsApproach/tcpcc/variants.rst

 providing more visibility into the RAN scheduler and queues mentioned earlier, three other factors have the potential to change the equation.
-First, 5G deployments will likely support *network slicing*, a mechanism that isolates different traffic classes.
+First, 5G deployments will likely support *network slicing*, a mechanism that isolates different classes of traffic.
 This means each slice has its own queue, where these queues can be sized and scheduled in different ways.
 Second, the proliferation of *small cells* will likely reduce the number of flows competing for bandwidth at a given basestation.
-Third, it will become increasingly common for 5G-connected devices to be served from a nearby edge cloud.
+Whether this reduces the pressure to maximize spectrum utilization is yet to be seen.
+Third, it will become increasingly common for 5G-connected devices to be served from a nearby edge cloud rather than a server on the other side of the Internet.
 This means end-to-end TCP connections will have much shorter round-trip times, which will make the congestion control algorithm more responsive to changes in the available capacity in the RAN.
 There are no guarantees, of course, but all of this is to say that we can expect ample opportunities to tweak congestion control algorithms well into the future.